Kubernetes Deployment

 existingSecret: my-external-secret

-The existing Secret must contain the same keys: openai-api-key, anthropic-api-key, gemini-api-key, aws-access-key-id, aws-secret-access-key, ollama-enabled, ollama-base-url, bedrock-enabled, mock-provider-enabled, gateway-internal-secret, gateway-encryption-master-password, enterprise-license-key (signed JWT).
+The existing Secret must contain the same keys: openai-api-key, anthropic-api-key, gemini-api-key, aws-access-key-id, aws-secret-access-key, ollama-enabled, ollama-base-url, bedrock-enabled, mock-provider-enabled, gateway-internal-secret, gateway-encryption-master-password, enterprise-license-key (signed).

 AWS Bedrock with IRSA